serverspec/serverspec.github.io/index.md

 You can write spec for testing servers like this.

-Serverspec with SSH backend logs in to target servers as a user configured in ``~/.ssh/config`` or a current user.If you'd like to change the user, please edit the below line in ``spec/spec_helper.rb``.
+Serverspec with SSH backend logs in to target servers as a user configured in ``~/.ssh/config`` or a current user.
+If you'd like to change the user, please edit the below line in ``spec/spec_helper.rb``.

 ```ruby
       user    = options[:user] || Etc.getlogin